Muzammal01/Muzammal01/README.md

 - **Frameworks and Libraries:** Laravel, Reactjs, Bootstrap, jQuery
 - **Tools and Platforms:** Git, MySQL, Visual Studio Code

-## Projects
+## Open Source Packages

-Here are some projects:
+Here are some open source packages:

 - [SyncModelFillable](https://github.com/Muzammal01/syncmodelfillable) - A Laravel package that automatically syncs a model's $fillable fields with its corresponding database migration columns by using a simple Artisan command.
 - [SyncEnvVariables](https://github.com/Muzammal01/SyncEnvVariables) - SyncEnvVariables is a Laravel package that automates syncing environment variables from .env.example to .env.
 Ideal for team projects, it ensures consistent environment settings with a single Artisan command, appending any missing variables to .env.